thomaswmorris/maria/docs/source/index.rst

 `Oh, maria blows the stars around / and sends the clouds a-flyin’ <https://youtu.be/qKxgfnoz2pk>`_

-``maria`` (modular auto-regressive integrated atmosphere) simulates ground-based astronomical observations for millimeter- and submillimeter-wave telescopes.
+``maria`` simulates ground-based astronomical observations for millimeter- and submillimeter-wave telescopes.

 .. toctree::
    :maxdepth: 2